Mother Safety & Birth Readiness

 🔴 Emergency now

-Go to a hospital – obstructed labor is dangerous
+Go to a hospital immediately

 Heavy bleeding